-For 17 years now, I have made the analysis of lesser-known, small school, and undervalued NFL draft prospects my obsession.
+For 19 years now, I have made the analysis of lesser-known, small school, and undervalued NFL draft prospects my obsession.
 Over the years, I’ve tweeted about, written about, mock-drafted, interviewed, argued about, and generally died on the hilltop for “my” guys.
-Over the years, I’ve missed on a few I liked (Hello, Gantrell Johnson!) and missed on some I should have included but didn’t feel worthy (hello, Darius Leonard!)
+Over the years, I’ve missed on a few I liked (Hello, Buckshot Calvert!) and missed on some I should have included but didn’t (hello, Darius Leonard!)

 However, I did hit on a few very unexpected home runs, too.
-Like when I watched 15 minutes of Texas Tech film and said out loud, “Patrick Mahomes is what a future Hall Of Fame QB looks like.”
-Checks are great, but I will accept accolades!
+Like when I watched 15 minutes of Texas Tech film and shouted “Patrick Mahomes is what a future Hall Of Fame QB looks like.”
+My work here is done… almost.

 Here are a few past B2Bers, more or less the B2B Hall Of Fame:

 Patrick Mahomes, Jared Veldheer, Richard Sherman, Carlos Dunlap, Emmanuel Sanders, Jimmy Graham, Josh Norman, Alterraun Verner, Junior Galette, Jordan Cameron, Tarik Cohen, Kevin Byard, Kenny Golladay, Julius Thomas, Buster Skrine, Doug Martin, Bruce Irvin, Robert Turbin, J.R.Sweezy, Jamie Collins, Brandon Williams, Paul Worrilow, Jarvis Landry, Javon Hargrave, George Fant, Malcolm Mitchell, Karl Joseph, Adrian Colbert, Cooper Rush, Chase Allen, Sharif Finch, Jatavis Brown, J.T.
-Hassel, Jessie Bates, Nik B=Needham, James Robinson, … and more each year.
+Hassel, Jessie Bates, Nik Needham, James Robinson, Donald Parham, Garrett Wallow, Elijah Mitchell, Kenneth Gainwell, Larry Borom, Cole Strange, … and more each year.

-For some background on how I got started with this and a list of previous years team, click the following links:
+For some background on how I got started with this and a list of previous year’s teams, click the following links:

-As a side benefit, you’ll know more about the rosters of preseason games and the XFL than you ever thought possible!
-(Hello, Donald Parham!)
+Read this, and I promise you’ll know more about the rosters of preseason games and the XFL/USFL than you ever thought possible!
+(Hello, Lucky Jackson!)
 Amaze your friends!

-Special shout out to: Nick Farabaugh, Ryan Roberts, Bill Carroll, Josh Buchanan, Dom Kay, SteelPerch, everyone at Steelerfury.com, and especially Emory Hunt of Football Gameplan & Damond Talbot at DraftDiamonds.com for bringing names forward.
+Special shout out to: Ric Serritella, Bill Carroll, everyone at in the Annual Draft-A-Team, Emory Hunt of Football Gameplan, Damond Talbot at DraftDiamonds.com and especially Korey Karbowsky for doing the digging and bringing names forward.